smjonas/snippet-converter.nvim/doc/documentation.md

 `name: string?`

-An optional name that can be used as an argument to the `:ConvertSnippets` command.
+An optional name that can be passed as an argument to the `:ConvertSnippets` command.
 If not specified, a default value (the index of the template in the `templates` table passed to `setup`) will be used.

 ---